 The handlebar clamp diameter is 25.4mm.
 This is the old MTB size while current stems are 31.8mm.
 Not a huge deal, but it did mean that I couldn’t use any of my spare 31.8mm stems.

 When I installed the Crazy Bars I found the stem position to be rather different from how I like my road handlebars.

 My final position is about 50mm lower and I’ve switched the stem to a model that’s 20mm shorter.
 This is because I’ve opted for a bar height somewhere between the height of my ‘hoods’ and ‘drops’ of my road handlebar setup.
-As this lower height increases the reach to the handlebars, I’ve reduced the length of my stem.
+As this lower height increases the reach to the handlebars, I’ve reduced the length of my stem to compensate.

 Other Good Things

 Compared to my road handlebars, the Crazy Bars offer so much more control.
 I’ve found I can really load up my front panniers, and be able to steer them with precision on some really rough sections of road.
 This can be attributed entirely to the additional width on offer.

 I have a whole series of articles on this website dedicated to mating MTB derailleurs with road bike shifters to achieve lower gear ratios.
 I have a page which shows you all the ways to mount a Rohloff shifter on a road handlebar.
 I talk about the benefits of barend/friction shifters in multiple sections too.
 But all of these are irrelevant workarounds when it comes to the Crazy Bar – just fit your MTB derailleurs with your MTB shifters and enjoy.

 Brake cable changes are a real pain on road handlebars because the brake cables run underneath your bartape.
 With regular v-brake levers, you can open up the brake cables for a quick lube in a matter of seconds.
 My brakes have never felt snappier!

 The Surly Moloko looks to be a pretty similar handlebar to the Velo Orange Crazy Bar.